SERVICES

 A CHAT WITH THE VET

-By now, you should have established a very close working relationship with your regular veterinary clinic and team.
-Your biannual to annual veterinary check for your apparently healthy dog should continue even if he/she appears perfectly healthy, as early stages of many diseases are hidden and not apparent.
+Your biannual to annual veterinary check for your apparently healthy dog should continue even if he/she appears perfectly healthy, as the early stages of many diseases are hidden and not apparent.

-Remember, the accumulated bill for regular check ups is still cheaper than the treatment for any advanced, unmanaged and complicated disease that can cause death.
+Remember, the accumulated bill for regular checkups is still cheaper than the treatment for any advanced, unmanaged, and complicated disease that can cause death.

 FOOD

-As the physical condition of your dog changes with age, he/she may not be able to eat convenient, off the shelf, commercial food anymore [1,2,3].
+As the physical condition of your dog changes with age, he/she may not be able to eat convenient, off-the-shelf, commercial food anymore [1,2,3].

-Chewing big pieces of hard, rubbery food can become a mechanical problem, their ability to expel excess additive and chemical components like colouring or iodine may be inefficient, their digestive capabilities and ability to maintain proper hydration through food may be significantly reduced [4].
+Chewing big pieces of hard, rubbery food can become a mechanical problem, their ability to expel excess additive and chemical components like colouring or iodine may be inefficient, and their digestive capabilities and ability to maintain proper hydration through food may be significantly reduced [4].

-Therefore, providing a larger portion of an easily consumed and highly digestible diet containing high-quality protein to your older dog at regular intervals throughout the day at this point of time is essential.
+Therefore, providing a larger portion of an easily consumed and highly digestible diet containing high-quality protein to your older dog at regular intervals throughout the day at this point in time is essential.
 This type of diet will supply the essential amino acids needed for body maintenance and minimize losses of lean body tissue [1,4].

 WATER